June 7, 2012

 Bern’s Old Town is a UNESCO site and the view from a distance is incredible.

-It was very exciting to see places in Salzburg, Austria, that were featured in the Sound of Music.
+It was very exciting to see places in Salzburg, Austria, that were featured in the film The Sound of Music.

-Unique activity: We arranged a porcelain painting experience for the kids at Augarten, one of Austria’s most prestigious porcelain brands.
+Unique activity: We arranged a porcelain painting experience for our kids at Augarten, one of Austria’s most prestigious porcelain brands.
 The pieces they made are already treasured heirlooms.

-I loved dining in the elegant breakfast room at Brenners Park-Hotel.
+I loved dining in the elegant breakfast room at Brenners Park-Hotel in Baden-Baden.

 Lunch on the terrace at m32 restaurant in Salzburg’s modern art museum, with its panoramic view of the entire city, was a definite highlight.

-A lunch of fondue and raclette in Gruyeres (including gluten-free baguettes for those who needed them).
+A lunch of fondue and raclette in Gruyeres, Switzerland, included gluten-free baguettes upon request.

 Favorite art and architecture sites: I sought out installations that are part of the Salzburg Art Project.
 There are many around town by major international artists such as James Turrell, Stephan Balkenhol and Erwin Wurm.